-The prices quoted above are for fully stripping off your old roof and disposing of the waste, adding new osb-3 tung and groove boards and then which ever surface you want applying.
+The prices quoted above are for entirely stripping off your old roof and disposing of the waste, adding new OSB-3 tung and groove boards, and then whichever surface you want to apply.

 The remarkable strength-to-weight ratio of GRP roofing is only one of its many advantages.

-This implies that a less amount of material is needed to provide the same level of strength.
-GRP, on the other hand, has a number of unique qualities that allow it to be moulded to practically any form, including odd roof shapes and uneven buildings.
+This implies that less material is needed to provide the same level of strength.
+On the other hand, GRP has several unique qualities that allow it to be molded to practically any form, including odd roof shapes and uneven buildings.

 Yes there is a number of roof windows that can be added to your flat roof

 Over the years, we've seen a lot of low-pitched roofs where the incorrect tile was used on the extension roof, causing major leaks.